takuu/react-audio-player-tags/README.md

-# react-audio-player-primitive
+# react-audio-player-tags
-A React audio player using react-primitive and Howler.js
+A React audio player using Howler.js